-One of best features of this grill (I think) is the way the cooking grate can be moved closer to the fire and that’s perfect for making a Pittsburgh style steak.
+One of best features of this grill is the way the cooking grate can be moved closer to the fire and that’s perfect for making a Pittsburgh style steak.
 Have you ever had one of those?
-It’s a rare steak that’s been charred on the outside.
-If you’re like me and prefer your steak rare but still want some grill flavor and texture on the outside, do it Pittsburgh style.
-You won’t regret it.
+It’s a rare steak that’s been charred on the outside and is (my opinion) the best way to grill a steak.